civond/Chest_Xray_Segmentation/README.md

 </br>

 <div>
-    In this project, I used UNet with an EfficientNetB3 backbone to perform binary semantic segmentation on lung X-RAY images from the <a href="https://www.kaggle.com/datasets/tawsifurrahman/covid19-radiography-database">COVID-19 Radiography dataset</a>.
+    In this project, I used UNet with an EfficientNetB3 backbone to perform binary semantic segmentation to isolate the lungs from chest X-RAY images from the <a href="https://www.kaggle.com/datasets/tawsifurrahman/covid19-radiography-database">COVID-19 Radiography dataset</a>.
 Preprocessing was performed by applying adaptive histogram equalization to enhance contrast of the low-contrast X-Ray images, followed by a resizing operation to match the input dimensions of EfficientNetB3 (300x300).
 Binary cross-entropy loss was used during the training step.
 </div>
 </br>